The Bounds of Mediated Communication: Comparison of communication protocols

+We start with a fundamental result that leverages the assumption of transparent motives to simplify the comparison of persuasion, mediation, and cheap talk in the rest of the section.
+While the following result is simple in nature, we shall see that it has far-reaching consequences, even beyond communication in games (see Section \ref{sec:matching}).

+\begin{theorem} Verifiability is valuable at $p$ if and only if commitment is valuable at $p$, that is, $\VV_{BP}(p) > \VV_{MD}(p) $ if and only if $\VV_{BP}(p) > \VV_{CT}(p)$. \end{theorem} The only if direction is immediate.
+For the if direction, fix a feasible distribution under mediation and perturb its probabilities in proportion to the payoff deviations from the mean.
+This puts more weight on above-average values and less weight on below-average values.
+Condition \eqref{eq:zero_cov} says that this redistribution does not affect the posterior mean.
+Such a perturbation would raise the sender's payoff unless the sender's payoff is constant almost surely, yielding the desired result.

+\paragraph{Full-dimensionality.} We introduce a local full-dimensionality condition for cheap talk that (i) holds generically over priors in finite games, and (ii) when it does, it significantly simplifies the comparison of communication protocols.

-Let $\oV_{CT}:\D(\W)\to \R$ and $\uV_{CT}:\D(\W)\to \R$ denote the quasiconcave envelope and the quasiconvex envelope of $\BV$, respectively.
-That is, $\oV_{CT}$ ($\uV_{CT}$) is the pointwise infimum (supremum) over all quasiconcave (quasiconvex) functions that majorize $\oV$ (are majorized by $\uV$).
-Theorem 2 in \cite{LR20} shows that the value of the sender's preferred cheap talk equilibrium coincides with the quasiconcave envelope of $\BV$, that is $\oV_{CT} = \VV_{CT}$.
-Similarly, it is possible to show that the value of the sender's \emph{least} preferred cheap talk equilibrium coincides with the quasiconvex envelope of $\BV$.\footnote{See \cite{LR20} Appendix C.2.1, which defines the quasiconcave and quasiconvex envelopes with an extra semi-continuity assumption.
-Our definition is the same since our state space $\W$ is finite.}
+Let $\oV_{CT},\uV_{CT}:\D(\W)\to \R$ respectively denote the quasiconcave envelope of $\oV$ and quasiconvex envelope of $\uV$, and define the cheap-talk correspondence by $\BV_{CT}(\mu)=[\uV_{CT}(\m),\oV_{CT}(\m)]$.
+The sender's value under a cheap-talk equilibrium lies in $\BV_{CT}$.\footnote{See \cite{LR20} Appendix C.2.1, which defines the quasiconcave and quasiconvex envelopes with an extra semi-continuity assumption.
+Our definition is the same since our state space $\W$ is finite.
+Alternatively, as shown in \cite{aumann2003long} and \cite{LR20}, $\BV_{CT}$ is the correspondence whose graph coincides with the di-convexification of the graph of $\BV$.} For all $\mu, \mu' \in \D(\W)$, let $(\mu, \mu'] \coloneqq \{ (1-t) \mu + t \mu' : t \in (0,1]\}$ denote the half-open line segment and $(\mu, \mu')$ denote the corresponding open line segment.

-Say that a distribution over posteriors $\t$ is \emph{deterministic} if $|\supp{\t^{\w}}|=1$ for all $\w \in \W$.
-When this is not the case and $\t$ is implementable under mediation, then it must be induced by a random (direct) communication mechanism, that is $\sigma: \W \to \D(A)$ such that $\sigma_{\w}$ is non-degenerate for some $\w \in \W$.

-\begin{corollary} A deterministic distribution over posteriors $\t$ is implementable under mediation if and only if it is implementable under cheap talk. \end{corollary} The full disclosure distribution $\t_{FD}\coloneqq \sum_{\w\in \W} p(\w) \delta_{\w}$ is deterministic, so it is implementable under mediation if and only if there exists $V \in \BV$ such that $V(\delta_{\w})$ is constant.
-Therefore, when full disclosure, or any other deterministic distribution $\t$, is sender optimal under mediation at $p$, we have $\VV_{MD}(p) = \VV_{CT}(p)$.
-Conversely, whenever $\VV_{MD}(p) > \VV_{CT}(p)$, Corollary \ref{Cor: deterministic} implies that \emph{every} optimal distribution of beliefs under mediation must be induced by a random communication mechanism.